 - Penalties can also increase dramatically if a driver’s BAC is .15 or higher or if there was a minor in the vehicle.

 - In these cases, Ignition Interlock Devices may be installed in the vehicle for at least six continuous months.

 DUI cases can be extremely nerve-wracking and stressful for everyone involved.
 The charges involved with DUI’s can result in severe consequences, so they must be scrutinized and understood completely.
 When an individual is charged with a DUI, they should consider consulting with an experienced DUI attorney.

 An attorney can help offenders navigate the complicated and lengthy legal process even your DMV DUI hearing.
-Frequently a DUI lawyer’s primary role is to protect their client’s constitutional rights and help minimize the consequences of a conviction.
-However, a DUI lawyer can do quite a bit more for you.
+Frequently a DUI attorney’s primary role is to protect their client’s constitutional rights and help minimize the consequences of a conviction.
+However, a DUI attorney can do quite a bit more for you.